UWE-Ruby/week-01/README.md

 6. Save your changes

-Commit the changes locally
+When you have finished fixing the tests it is time to save your work with git.
+What follows is a series of commands that will save your files.

-    git add ...
+    git add spec
     git commit -m "Fixes"

 7. Share your changes

-Push the changes to your repository.
+With your files saved (committed), you can copy those changes to your repository on Github.
+Creating a copy of them on an external system, allowing you to: recover them if you were to delete them locally; start work on another system; or share your work with other people.

     git push origin master

-## Using the resources of the land

-1. Login to Travis CI and authorize Travis CI
-2. Select your forked repository to be built

 ## Exploration